thanh018/Summary/README.md

   - it's an object
   - that virtually decribes the DOM nodes that Components
   - With function component, this element is object that function returned
-  - with function component, this element is the object that component render function returned
+  - with class component, this element is the object that component render function returned
   - React elements are not what we can see in the browsers.
   - They are just objects in memory and we can't change anything about them
   - decribes what we want to see on the screen